-As of the time of writing, the global reported coronavirus cases has exceeded 90 million and almost 2 million people have died amidst the Covid-19 pandemic.
+As of the time of writing, the globally reported coronavirus cases have exceeded 90 million and almost 2 million people have died amidst the Covid-19 pandemic.
 This is more than 2 times the population of a country like Fiji.
 However, the impact of Covid-19 is not just on human health.
-The economy is badly affected as well with a huge number of brick and mortar shops closed and many enterprises going bankrupt because of a slowdown in business.
+The economy is badly affected as well with a huge number of brick-and-mortar shops closed and many enterprises going bankrupt because of a slowdown in business.
 In the same vein, the airport industry has also suffered heavily.
-Adding contactless solutions, increasing the level of sanitation and keeping social distancing for both passengers and employees have never been so important for airports.
+Adding contactless solutions, increasing the level of sanitation, and keeping social distancing for both passengers and employees have never been so important for airports.

-Technologies that use iris, facial and voice recognition scanning have been deployed in the self check-in process as well as immigration clearance points at some airports around the world.
-We have seen leading airports such as Changi International Airport deploy proximity touch screens at kiosks and infrared sensors to track finger movements which is to allow contactless check-in and baggage drop off without touching the screens.
+Technologies that use iris, facial and voice recognition scanning have been deployed in the self-check-in process as well as immigration clearance points at some airports around the world.
+We have seen leading airports such as Changi International Airport deploy proximity touch screens at kiosks and infrared sensors to track finger movements which are to allow contactless check-in and baggage drop-off without touching the screens.

-Vision-Box provides end-to-end seamless flow at airports to automate travellers’ journey through contactless biometric identification systems.
+Vision-Box provides end-to-end seamless flow at airports to automate travelers’ journeys through contactless biometric identification systems.
 A single biometric identity token will be used across all subsequent checkpoints all the way from check-in, bag drop, security access, immigration & customs to boarding.
-Its Orchestra™ platform gives authorities full awareness of the traveller clearance procedure, identity, background check result and risk level.
-Vision-Box is working with Emirates Airline at Dubai International Airport to deploy the contactless passenger experience.
+Its Orchestra™ platform gives authorities full awareness of the traveler clearance procedure, identity, background check result, and risk level.
+Vision-Box is working with Emirates Airlines at Dubai International Airport to deploy the contactless passenger experience.

-In Hong Kong and Sydney, Elenium Automation has, in partnership with Amazon Web Services, deployed their ‘hands free’ technologies that enables touchless use of devices through voice recognition and hand movement detection with their latest sensor array, thereby further minimising the potential of any viral or bacterial transmission.
+In Hong Kong and Sydney, Elenium Automation has, in partnership with Amazon Web Services, deployed their ‘hands-free’ technologies that enable touchless use of devices through voice recognition and hand movement detection with their latest sensor array, thereby further minimizing the potential of any viral or bacterial transmission.